shawnferry/HOL7712-gitbook/simple-node-classification.md

 $lab_sources = hiera('lab::sources')
 ```

-Define a class for resources we want to apply to all hosts.
-Note the use of variables instead of hard coded strings everywhere.
+### Define a class for resources we want to apply to all hosts

+Note the switch to variables.

 ```ruby
 class lab::common {
   # Distribute .zshrc to all systems